When someone you love decides they don’t want to be with you anymore, it can feel like your world is crumbling down.

 Talk to a Therapist

-Sometimes the thoughts and feelings piling up inside need an outlet more than friends or family can provide.
+Sometimes, thoughts and feelings pile up inside and need an outlet more than friends or family can provide.
 That’s where a therapist comes in.
 They’re like guides in the wilderness of your emotions.

 Having a conversation with a professional can offer you new perspectives and strategies for coping that you might not have thought of on your own.
 It’s a space where you can speak freely without fear of judgment.